witfyl-ravped/urbit-react-cookbook/README.md

 Try adding a few different ships

+[Click here](https://github.com/witfyl-ravped/urbit-react-cookbook/blob/main/addingmembers.md) for a detailed walkthrough of the Adding Members functions and UI

 ## Removing Members

 First select one of the groups you created from the "Select a Group" drop down in this section